-Now I offer blog, Instagram, and Pinterest consultations as a service.
-When you book one, you get a video chat with me to ask all of your questions as well as written notes about what to improve and how to improve it.
+Now I offer strategy sessions and consultations as a service.
+When you book one, you get a recorded video chat with me to ask all of your questions as well as written notes about what to improve and how to improve it.

 VIRTUAL ASSISTANT & FREELANCE WORK

 In addition to doing work for myself, I also do virtual assistant and freelance work.
 I work steadily for two people and will be adding more soon.
 Besides the steady work for these two, I also do various free lance projects for a couple of other people including ghost writing and designing documents like media kits.

 As you build up skills from blogging and social media, you can use those skills to earn an income.
 Think about areas and skills in which you excel.
 Could you market those skills to someone to make their load a little easier?

 For one person, I run her Pinterest and do SEO work for her blog.
 I have taken her Pinterest from 500K monthly viewers to over a million and increased her blog clicks by 600% from Pinterest in 6.5 weeks.
 Her blog traffic over doubled in the same time period, and she should qualify for Mediavine in the next month or two.

 When she shouted out my work this week on Instagram, I suddenly received quite a few more offers for work.
 As word of mouth about your work spreads, your work load can increase over time.
 Make sure to leave time to build your own business too though.

 For the second person, I do various tasks including starting a Pinterest account (it is over 40K monthly viewers in just 2 weeks), helping with emails and DMs, creating PDF documents for various projects, etc.